sjsumera/projects/search/project_specs.md

     #### You may encounter a redirect notice when using the “I’m Feeling Lucky” button.
 Not to worry!
 This is an expected consequence of a security feature implemented by Google.

+## Like Google’s own, your search bar should be centered with rounded corners.
+The search button should also be centered, and should be beneath the search bar.